 3. Granville Island

 I was so glad I finally got to see Steveston before I left.
-It is such a perfect harbour-side town with great seafood (albeit expensive) and cute boutiques.
+It is such a perfect harbourside town with great seafood (albeit expensive) and cute boutiques.
 If you do see Once Upon a Time recording here, please don’t tell me as I may cry.
 You can get to Steveston by bus.

-Read More: Once Upon a Time in Steveston
+Related reading: Once Upon a Time in Steveston

 There are three main mountains to visit on Vancouver day trips: Mount Seymour, Cypress and Grouse Mountain.
 The best part is, you can visit them year-round.
-I never got to Cypress but did visit Grouse before Christmas 2013.
+I never got to visit Cypress, but did visit Grouse before Christmas in 2013.
 On Grouse I built a snowman, got a photo with Santa and drank hot chocolate whilst watching the sunset over Vancouver.
 You can also tackle the Grouse Grind during the warmer months if you dare.
 There are buses in North Vancouver that go directly to Grouse Mountain.
 I visited Mount Seymour in January for a friend’s birthday and to try tubing.
 Cue #halesfail.

-Read More: Day Trippin’ to Mount Seymour
+Related reading: Day trippin’ to Mount Seymour

 7. Bowen Island

-Read More: Blown Away by Bowen Island
+Related reading: Blown away by Bowen Island

 8. Deep Cove